kristych-source/FIN-321/README.md

 **Cons:**
 - Upfront premium cost of $212,500 (€12.5M × $0.017)
-- Reduces effective proceeds by premium amount
+- Reduces net effective proceeds
 - More expensive than forward if euro depreciates as expected

 ---